We are United Voices of the World

 How is this money spent?

 In addition to membership subs, a large portion of our funds are kindly donated by non-members.
-After covering office bills and staff wages, most outgoings are on workshops, protest materials and occasionally legal fees on behalf of members.
-UVW has an equal wage policy, which means that all staff receive the same hourly wage which is currently £10.50 (November 2017).
-All expenses are discussed and put to votes in our monthly meetings.
+After covering office bills and staff wages, most outgoings are on workshops, meetings, protest materials and digital services.
+Occasionally legal fees on behalf of members, and strike compensation come out of the general fund.
+UVW has an equal wage policy, which means that all staff are paid the LLV+£1.
+All expenses are discussed and voted on in committee meetings.

 Want to get involved?